-Chilliwack Flight Fest is a free airshow featuring planes, music and stunt flying at the Chilliwack Airport.
+Chilliwack Flight Fest is an airshow featuring planes, music and stunt flying at the Chilliwack Airport which is less than 2 hours from downtown Vancouver.

-The event usually includes a Hangar Dance on the Saturday and a full airshow on the Sunday.
+In 2022 Chilliwack Flight Fest runs on August 20th and 21st.
+The event includes a Hangar Dance on the Saturday and a full airshow on the Sunday.

 Chilliwack Hangar Dance and Airshow

 Chilliwack Flight Fest is an annual affair that has been running for over a quarter of a century.
-Celebrating its 28th anniversary in 2020, the event usually features live music, aircraft on static display and stunt planes in the air.
+The event usually features live music, aircraft on static display and stunt planes in the air.

 Where and When

 In 2019, Chilliwack Flight Fest took place on the weekend of August 24th and 25th at the Chilliwack Airport which is located at 46244 Airport Road in Chilliwack.
-2020 dates are to be confirmed.
+The 2022 dates are August 20th and 21st.

-On Saturday, the Hangar Dance and Evening Show happened at 46206 Airport Road.
-Gates opened at 6:00 pm, bar service started at 7:00 and the flying show started at 7:30.
+On the Saturday, the Hangar Dance and Evening Show happens at 46206 Airport Road.
+Gates open at 6:00 pm, bar service starts at 7:00 and the flying show starts at 7:30.
+The main airshow on the Sunday runs from 11:00 am to 4:00 pm.

 What to Expect

 At the Hangar Dance and Evening Show on the Saturday evening there is usually a band, dancing, planes to admire and flying to see.
-The live music in 2019 was with The Vacationers.
-At 7:30 pm there was a short performance in the air to give attendees a preview of what’s to come on the following day.
-After that there was lots of merriment and dancing.
+The live music in 2022 is The Vacationers.
+At 7:30 pm there is a short performance in the air to give attendees a preview of what’s to come on the following day.
+After that there is normally lots of merriment and dancing.

 Performers at the 2019 event included Bud and Ross Granley, John Mrazek and Geoff Latter, all with their respective stunt-flying planes.
 Also at the event were displays by the Canadian Museum of Flight.
-2020 details are to be confirmed.
+2022 details are still to be confirmed as of early August.
+Below are details on the 2019 pilots.

 Bud & Ross Granley